 Remove the top LSM and plasma layer carefully and transfer the white buffy coat interface into a new tube using a transfer pipette.

-Resuspend the buffy coat in 30-40 mL of ice-cold buffer (Phosphate-buffered Saline (PBS + 0.5% bovine serum albumin [BSA] + 2 mM ethylenediaminetetraacetic acid [EDTA]).
+Resuspend the buffy coat in 30-40 mL of ice-cold buffer (Phosphate-buffered Saline (PBS) + 0.5% bovine serum albumin [BSA] + 2 mM ethylenediaminetetraacetic acid [EDTA]).
 Using a pipette combine 20 µL of the cells suspension with 20 µL of 0.4% trypan blue and pipette 10 µL of the mixture into the outer opening of either of the two chambers of the counting slides and insert the slide in automated cell counter to count the cells.

 NOTE: Use ice-cold buffer in all steps, as it helps keep the cells viable.